 Montana is a very special place to grow up.
-The people of Montana are genuine and friendly, the land is beautiful, and the air is clear, so you can see the beautiful blues in our “Big Sky.”
+The people are genuine and friendly, the land is beautiful, and the air is clear, so you can see the beautiful blues in our “Big Sky.”
 Adoption is special in Montana because it provides ethical adoptions that protect all parties to adoption but especially the child.
-Montana has the upmost respect for birth mothers and offers quality counseling before, during, and after an adoption.
+This state has the utmost respect for birth mothers and offers quality counseling before, during, and after an adoption.

 What are the requirements for parents to qualify to adopt in Montana?

 Prospective adopters must be at least 18 years old and married if a couple.
 Single people who wish to adopt must be at least 18 years old.
-A couple or individual must have an approved adoptive home study or pre-placement evaluation that meets the laws of Montana.
+A couple or individual must have an approved adoptive home study or pre-placement evaluation that meets the laws of the state.

 Does Montana require that I use an adoption agency to complete an adoption?

-According to the law, Montana requires that you obtain an adoptive home evaluation from a Licensed Adoption Agency, the Department of Public Health and Human Services, or the local office that provides adoption services.
+According to the law, the state requires that you obtain an adoptive home evaluation from a Licensed Adoption Agency, the Department of Public Health and Human Services, or the local office that provides adoption services.